NVIDIA/fleet-intelligence-agent/README.md

 ### Does GPUHealth send data externally?

-**No.** GPUHealth operates in a fully self-contained mode and does not send any data to external services by default.
-All health monitoring data is:
+**By default, no.** GPUHealth operates in a fully self-contained mode and does not send any data to external services by default.
+However, it **can be configured** to send health data to a centralized control plane for further analysis if desired.

+**Default behavior:**
 - Stored locally on your system
 - Accessed only through the local HTTP API (if enabled)
 - Exported to local files in offline mode
-- **Never transmitted** to external services without explicit configuration
+- **No external data transmission** without explicit configuration

+**Optional centralized reporting:**
+- Can be configured to send health data to a centralized monitoring platform
+- Configurable endpoints, intervals, and data filtering
+- All data transmission is **opt-in** and under your control
+- Supports secure channels for data transmission

-GPUHealth is designed for environments where data privacy and security are paramount.
+GPUHealth is designed for environments where data privacy and security are paramount, giving you full control over where and how your GPU health data is used.

 ### How do I integrate GPUHealth with my monitoring system?